-On paper, initial setup seemed straightforward, determine the tent’s entry point (i.e., driver’s side, passenger side or the rear of the vehicle) and attach the mounting rails and ladder to the base accordingly.
-Next, a second set of hands is required to hoist the tent onto the vehicle’s load bars.
+On paper, the initial setup seemed straightforward, determine the tent’s entry point (i.e., driver’s side, passenger side, or the rear of the vehicle) and attach the mounting rails and ladder to the base accordingly.
+Next, the second set of hands is required to hoist the tent onto the vehicle’s load bars.
 The mounting system consists of two front and two rear flat brackets that are tightened by a pair of bolts, sandwiching the vehicle’s load bars between the brackets and the base.
-This simple design works well with all types of load bars whether round, square or aero.
+This simple design works well with all types of load bars whether round, square, or aero.

 We installed the tent directly to the factory load bars of a Subaru Outback.
 The load bars have a dynamic load capacity of 165 pounds, which is the weight limit at which the vehicle can safely cruise down the highway while loaded.
 With the Tepui tent weighing approximately 130 pounds, we are safely under the max capacity and good to go.